ghoshnilabja/ghoshnilabja/README.md

-- 👋 Hi, I’m Nilabja Ghosh
+Hi, I’m Nilabja Ghosh
-- 👀 I’m interested in Data science and Data analytics
+I’m interested in Data Science and Finance
-- 🌱 I’m currently prusing M.Sc. in Data Science
+I’m currently working as a Research Analyst
-- 📫 You can reach me at nilabjaghosh2001@gmail.com
+You can reach me at nilabjaghosh2001@gmail.com